Best deals at Walmart in May 2023: Save on patio furniture, smart watches, TVs and more

 Save big on Roku TVs: 55" TCL Roku 4-Series 4K UHDTV, $248 (reduced from $278)

-Walmart announced the date for its summer Deals for Days sale.
-The sale will kick off on June 20 at 7 p.m.
-EDT.

-Last year, Walmart offerings some truly unbeatable deals during its winter Deals for Days sale and summer Walmart+ weekend, so we anticipate that you'll be able to score some incredible deals this June during the Walmart Deals for Days event.
-Already, Walmart is teasing deals on a Eufy robot vacuum, Harry Potter Lego set, Roku TV, Oculus VR headset, Chefman espresso maker and more.
+Last year, Walmart offered some truly unbeatable deals during its winter Deals for Days sale and summer Walmart+ weekend.
+We anticipate that you'll be able to score some incredible deals during the next Walmart+ Weekend or Deals for Days event, which will likely happen early this summer.

 Walmart+ is normally priced at $12.95 per month, or $98 per year.
 Just tap the button below to become a Walmart+ member.